Yiquan-Jiang/Supplemental-Materials-for-article-ONCOIMM-20200713/README.md

 The r codes used for data analyses and figure formation are deposited in The_core_R_Script.R

+The output data by cellphoneDB and the corresponding reshaped data for analyses in this research are deposited in folders "CellphoneDB output" and "Interaction score files".

 # Supplemental Materials

 Supplemental Materials list: